Top 5 Day Trips from Amsterdam

 Haarlem is a beautiful medieval town, just a short distance from Amsterdam by train.
 Its historic centre is often described as a peaceful, non-touristy version of Amsterdam but the city does have some of its own unique charms.
-The Groote Markt is a beautiful square under the shadow of the imposing Groote Kerk and is often described as being one the best markets in the Netherlands.
-The Groote Kerk is an extremely impressive building dating from the 1500s – housed inside this church is the original organ played by some of the great composers themselves, including Mozart and Handel!
+Like Amsterdam, Haarlem got a small canal route going through the city where you can sail on.
+The Grote Markt is a beautiful square under the shadow of the imposing Groote Kerk and is often described as being one the best markets in the Netherlands.
+The Grote Kerk is an extremely impressive building dating from the 1500s – housed inside this church is the original organ played by some of the great composers themselves, including Mozart and Handel!
 Haarlem makes a great day trip from Amsterdam for those looking to experience a bit more of the ‘real’ Holland.

 4) Cheese Markets